magoosh/react-native-taplytics/README.md

        @Override
        protected List<ReactPackage> getPackages() {
            return Arrays.<ReactPackage>asList(
-               new RNTaplytics(),                     // <-- add RNTaplytics to the list of packages new MainReactPackage()
+               new RNTaplytics(this),                 // <-- add RNTaplytics to the list of packages new MainReactPackage()
            );
    ```